Limited Edition 12” LP on red transparent vinyl, cover printed on 300gsm reverse stock

 Back cover: Curgenven

-Curgenven employs sound as a field of perception - reframing our physical experience: our understanding of our embodiment;
+Curgenven uses sound as a physical field of perception to encourage us to consider our physical experience of sound through

-how we inhabit space; and how the auditory shapes our perception of time and duration.
-For him sound is weather and his work entreats us to feel and hear air - spanning pipe organ through to feedback, immersive resonances, dubplates and detailed field recordings....more
+our bodies, the space they inhabit and also the psychological shaping of time and duration by the auditory.
+For him sound is weather and his work entreats us to feel and hear air. - spanning pipe organ to feedback, immersive resonances, dubplates & detailed field recordings....more